krmax44/rollup-plugin-computed/docs/guide/chunks.md

 In our computer function, we pass back a string.
 To import it though, we need to return an ES module.
 The serializer takes care of transforming our returned data to ESM.
 By default, it is set to `json`, which will `JSON.stringify` the data and set that as the default export.

-You can disable serialization by passing `false`, or even provide a custom serializer:
+You can disable serialization by passing `false`.

+### Custom serializers

+You can define a custom serializer as such:

 ```js
 const computers = {